-Is Russia safe for gay travellers to visit?
-Gay travel Russia
+Gay Russia 2019: Is it safe for gay travellers?
+Gay travel guide to Russia

 Stefan's coming out song in February 2003 was “All The Things You Said”, a pop hit by Russian girlband t.A.T.u, who were marketed as a lesbian couple.
 For the video of this song, the two band members, Lena Katina and Julia Volkova, were running around in the rain dressed in school girl outfits and making out.